rviscomi/capo.js/README.md

 ## Detailed view

-Expanding the actual or priority views reveals the detailed view.
-This includes an itemized list of each `<head>` element and its priority as well as a reference to the actual or prioritized `<head>` element.
+Expanding the actual or sorted views reveals the detailed view.
+This includes an itemized list of each `<head>` element and its weight as well as a reference to the actual or sorted `<head>` element.

 ### www.nytimes.com

-Here you can see a drilled-down view of the end of the `<head>` for the NYT site, where high priority origin trial meta elements are set too late.
+Here you can see a drilled-down view of the end of the `<head>` for the NYT site, where high impact origin trial meta elements are set too late.

 <img width="472" alt="image" src="https://github.com/rviscomi/capo.js/assets/1120896/c0342d54-9e23-4b91-8df1-277c251ee0c5">